usmanhameed2017/Node-JS/Important.md

 - The cluster module balances incoming requests across worker processes and work as a load balancer.

 - Cluster in Node.js basically balances the work load so that we can handle more traffic.

+- `Mongoose` is a MongoDB `Object Data Modeling` (ODM) library for Node.js that helps developers interact with MongoDB databases easily.

+- It provides a structured way to define and manage data using schemas and built-in validation.

+- Mongoose simplifies working with MongoDB by providing a structured way to define data models.

+- It ensures data integrity by allowing constraints (e.g. `required fields`, `data types`).

+- It provides easy-to-use methods for `Create`, `Read`, `Update`, and `Delete` (CRUD) operations.